terrisbecker/Datsets/README.md

 ## arrival-times.csv
 A dataset containing the arrival times of 62 cars at an In-n-Out drive through in north San Jose.
 Observations were collected within a
-1 hour window from 12pm-1pm.
+1 hour window.
 The timestamp of each arrival was recorded once a vehicle came to a full stop in line at the drive through.